moonstream-to/docs/docs/index.md

 ### Terminus for Access Control

-Terminus is also very useful as a mechanism to control access to functionality on smart contracts and in APIs.
+Terminus useful for controlling access to smart contracts and APIs.

 Smart contracts can use the `holdsPoolToken` and `spendsPoolToken` modifiers from our `TerminusPermissions` contracts to gate access to methods.